torriem/QtAgOpenGPS/BranchNotes.md

 Zones page UI done.
 Need to clean up once the backend is present.

-Added customized SpinBox es with warning, and another one with single decimal point...Have a little work left on that one.
+Added customized SpinBox es with warning, and another one with single decimal point, and a double decimal point

+Got all the spinboxes switched over

 These are dead ends I ran into...